- INSIDE ATHLETICS

 With Horst's assistance, the men's track and field team became indoor and outdoor Northern Athletic Conference champions in 2007, fielding 13 All-NAC student-athletes and six conference champions in the school's first year as a NAC member institution.

-In Horst's last year as an assistant track and field coach, the Raiders produced an NCAA Outdoor Championships qualifier and won eight individual conference championships and earned 13 All-NAC student-athlete honors.
+In Horst's last year as an assistant track and field coach, the Raiders produced an NCAA Outdoor Track and Field Championships qualifier and won eight individual conference championships and earned 13 All-NAC student-athlete honors.
 In addition to her time as assistant cross country coach,

 Horst returned to the Milwaukee School of Engineering to serve as an assistant cross country coach after competing at MSOE as a student-athlete and receiving a bachelor's of science degree in biomedical engineering in 2002.
-She also received a master's of science degree in healthcare technologies management from Marquette in 2004.
-Horst holds two coaching certifications from USA Track & Field in endurance and sprints, hurdles and relays.
+She also received a master's of science degree in healthcare technologies management from Marquette in 2004, and is currently pursuing her master's of business from the Sellinger School of Business at Loyola University Maryland.
+Horst holds two coaching certifications from USA Track & Field in endurance and sprints, hurdles and relays, and one USTFCCCA Jumping Event Specialist certification.
+She is currently the USTFCCCA Mid-Atlantic Women's Regional Representative for cross country, and a graduate of the NCAA Women's Coaches Academy.